 Also on view will be Mary GrandPré’s illustrations created for Scholastic’s original editions of the novels and costumes and set models from the broadway production of Harry Potter and the Cursed Child.
 Complementing the exhibition throughout its run will be a host of engaging and interactive activities sure to delight Harry Potter fans of all ages.
 Tickets for monthly fun trivia nights, which will put fans’ knowledge of the Wizarding World to the test, will be on sale on April 26 as well.
 Additional family and adult programs will be unveiled in the coming months.

 Ticket Info for “Harry Potter: A History of Magic”

-Visit harrypotter.nyhistory.org for FAQ and to purchase tickets.
+Visit harrypotter.nyhistory.org to purchase tickets.
 Some programs may involve additional costs.